MicrosoftDocs/bot-docs/articles/bot-design-navigation.md

 The specifics of your bot's navigation design will depend largely upon the features and functionality that your bot supports.
 However, regardless of the type of bot you're developing, you'll want to avoid the common pitfalls of poorly designed conversational interfaces.
-This article describes these pitfalls in terms of five personality disorders: the "stubborn bot", the "clueless bot", the "mysterious bot", the "captain obvious bot", and the "bot that can't forget."
+This article describes these pitfalls in terms of five personalities: the "stubborn bot", the "clueless bot", the "mysterious bot", the "captain obvious bot", and the "bot that can't forget."

 ## The "stubborn bot"